 Are you considering a change of cleaning company?

 Employees transfer means that if I change cleaning company, the cleaning employees will keep their jobs, becoming part of the staff of the new cleaning company.
 The transfer occurs in most cases, usually the only exception being the employee’s resignation.

 Suppose we want to have a good cleaning service, even knowing that the people who are going to come to clean will be the same.
 In that case, we must look for a change of cleaning company and find one that meets the following requirements:

 - They must effectively supervise their employees.
 In many cases, poor results in cleaning services are not attributable to the cleaners but to a company that does not manage them.
 In other words, a company is necessary to train workers, get involved in their work, accompany them, motivate them, and get the best out of them.

 - If the supervision is not sufficient (that is, in the case of wildly conflicting workers), we need our new cleaning company to commit to replacing that person with a new employee.
 It does not mean going against the law or your rights as a transferred worker.
 The regulations allow actions such as the transfer to another client or the employee’s dismissal based on the inadequate performance of their work.

 In conclusion, we must be aware of the existence of the TUPE law and what it implies; broadly, the change of cleaning company does not entail the replacement of the cleaners.
 But we must trust those cleaning companies to guarantee that these employees will develop a satisfactory service or their replacement where appropriate.

-For more information about our office cleaning services in Bristol, disinfection services, price lists, and availability, please do not hesitate to call us on 08005200063 or fill out our contact form.
+For more information about our commercial cleaning services in Bristol & Cardiff, disinfection services, price lists, and availability, please do not hesitate to call us on 08005200063 or fill out our contact form.